lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1.Summary of data set In the code

-In[68] and In[53] contain the code used to generate the summary statistics of the traffic signs data set.
+In[4] contains the code used to generate the summary statistics of the traffic signs data set.
 The following is a brief summary of the data set:

 * The size of training set is 34799
 * The size of the validation set is 4410